 Pass mark for Linguistics 3 (or similar course).

 This course focuses on the structure of English words (morphology) and the structure of English sentences (syntax) and on how these two are connected.
-We will analyze the ways in which the building blocks of words (morphemes) can combine, as well as the rules that allow us to combine words into phrases and phrases into sentences.
-In addition, we will investigate the interaction between English morphology and syntax (e.g. in passives) as well as cases where the boundary between morphology and syntax is unclear (e.g. in complex verbs such as the phrasal verb).
-We will discuss a number of generative theoretical analyses for the morphosyntactic phenomena examined.
+In the first part of the course, we will concentrate on morphology, and analyze the ways in which the building blocks of words (morphemes) can combine.
+In the second part of the course, we will investigate the interaction between English morphology and syntax (e.g. in passives) as well as cases where the boundary between morphology and syntax is unclear (e.g. in phrasal verbs).
+The discussion of the interplay between morphology and syntax will also involve considering a number of (generative) theoretical perspectives on the boundary between morphology and syntax.

-The ability to analyse morphological and syntactic structure
+develop the ability to analyze morphological and syntactic structure

 Mode of instruction

 - Seminar (2 hours p/w)

 Written mid-term paper (essay)